 ABAWDs — those SNAP clients 18–64 years old who do not meet exemptions — will soon be required to:

-- work a minimum of 20 hours per week (80 hours per month); or
+- work a minimum of 20 hours per week, averaging 80 hours per month; and/or

-- complete work activity (traditional paid work, paid or unpaid work for goods or services) for a minimum of 20 hours per week (80 hours per month); or
+- participate in a qualifying work activity (paid, unpaid, or work for goods and services) for a minimum of 20 hours per week, averaging 80 hours per month; or

-- enroll in a SNAP Employment & Training program for a minimum number of hours calculated by SNAP E&T; or
+- participate in SNAP Employment & Training (SNAP E&T) training programs or new workfare volunteer programs for a minimum number of hours calculated for each participating customer by SNAP E&T.

 However, certain groups, including caregivers for children under age 6, drug treatment program participants, and individuals enrolled in a SNAP Employment and Training (E&T) program, will continue to be exempt from these requirements.